 - Try and carry them all at once, so you only have to make one trip?

 If you’re tempted to choose B, then you already understand the appeal behind consolidation warehousing.

-Consolidation services may be helpful for retailers and ecommerce businesses looking to optimize their supply chain logistics and transportation costs.
+Consolidation services may be helpful for retailers and ecommerce businesses looking to optimise their supply chain logistics and transportation costs.
 However, you’ll need to weigh the benefits with the risks, and have a plan for securing and managing a consolidation warehouse.

 In this article, we’ll break down what consolidation warehousing is, how to know if it’s right for your business, and tips for executing the strategy in your supply chain.

 What is a consolidation warehouse?

 A consolidation warehouse is a third-party storage facility where several small shipments are gathered together and sorted into groups based on destination, so that each group can be sent out as one larger, consolidated shipment.

 For example, say a retailer receives 600 orders for their product, with 300 orders going to Location A, 200 going to Location B, and 100 going to Location C.

 Instead of sending our 600 individual shipments, the retailer could use a consolidation warehouse.
 Once each order is picked and packed (usually at the consolidation warehouse), those orders — along with other retailer’s orders that are also headed to Locations A, B, and C — are grouped according to destination.